 The second difference is that IBS does not damage and inflame the intestines, whereas IBD does.
 For this reason, IBD is usually detected using imaging scans (endoscopic ultrasound and flexible sigmoidoscopy).

-It also increases the risk of developing colon cancer.
+It also increases the risk of developing colon issues.

 Due to the different nature of these conditions, people with IBS rarely require serious medical attention, while those with IBD often need surgery and hospitalization.